WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

 1. Expand the **BuildClips.Azure** cloud service project, right-click the **BuildClips** role and select **Properties**.
 In the **Endpoints** tab, change the value of the Public Port column to **81**.

 	> **Speaking Point:** And you'll notice it's automatically added a role, think of it like a tier, that points to my website that we built earlier.
-And I don’t have to change any code within the website in this particular scenario.
-By defult, our new role will be listening to port 80.
-Let me just change it to listen to the same port where our original website was listening to.
+And I don't have to change any code within the website in this particular scenario.
+By default, our new role will be listening to port 80.
+Let me just change it to listen to the same port where our original website was listening.

 	![Web role properties option](Images/web-role-properties-option.png?raw=true)